benchopt/benchmark_bilevel/README.rst

 *Results can be consulted on https://benchopt.github.io/results/benchmark_bilevel.html*

-BenchOpt is a package to simplify, and make more transparent, and reproducible the comparisons of optimization algorithms.
+BenchOpt is a package to simplify, make more transparent, and reproducible the comparisons of optimization algorithms.
 This benchmark is dedicated to solvers for bilevel optimization: